Top 10 · TX

 - Oral Medicine Specialists in TexasNon-surgical management of oral disease.

-Oral & Maxillofacial Pathologists in Texas: questions
+Oral And Maxillofacial Pathologists in Texas: questions

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 10 are Medicare-enrolled and 0 practice in a dental shortage area.
-We do not accept payment for placement.Do oral & maxillofacial pathologists in Texas accept Medicaid?
+We do not accept payment for placement.Do oral and maxillofacial pathologists in Texas accept Medicaid?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.